sebi06/BioFormatsRead/README.rst

 ===============================

 This package can be used to read image data using BioFormats into numpy arrays.
-It was initially created to read CZI image files, but should work with many more image data files thanks to BioFormats.
+It was initially created to simplify reading CZI image files, but should work with many more image data files thanks to BioFormats.

 :Author: Sebastian Rhode